- Your Government

 We asked.
 You answered!

 With the successful completion of the first park in the Northwest Area in August 2022, the City is proposing two additional parks to be added.
-One in the Peltier Reserve neighborhood (Northwest Area Park #1) and one in the Highlands at Settler Ridge (Northwest Area Parks #2).
+One in the Peltier Reserve neighborhood (Northwest Area Park #1) and one in Highlands at Settlers Ridge (Northwest Area Parks #2).

 In September 2022, we began collecting input from the IGH community on developing these next two parks.
-We are grateful for the robust response we received and are excited to announce that we have final park design concepts to share!
+We are grateful for the robust response we received and are excited to announce that we have final park design concepts to share, as well as names for each park.

 - NWA Park #1: Peltier Neighborhood